portalninja2/portalninja2/README.md

-## 👋 Hi im portalninja2.
-I am from Germany, and i like to program.
-I fly Drone, and make video editing.
+## 👋 Hi, I'm portalninja2.
+I'm a Germany developer.
+I fly Drone and edit Videos.
 <br>

 ## 🎉 What new is...